How to Convert MPEG Files to DVD Disc for Mac OS X

 Go to try Blu-ray Creator if you want a way to burn large ISO image to Blu-ray disc.

 An ISO image, much like a .zip archive file, is simply a disk image distribution format containing all the files and folders that were on an optical disc such as CD or DVD.
 It is becoming a common way of distributing programs with large size this way instead of providing disc, making it convenient for downloading or for storing on a computer.
-If you has downloaded a copy of Microsoft's Windows operating system from the internet, for example, you will find it comes in the form of an ISO image file.

 It used to be true that, to create a DVD from ISO or other files, one may need to face a burning program with a lot of fiddly options.
 As more and more DVD burning applications emerge these days, burning something to DVD that's playable in your home big TV is simple enough.